aws/aws-cdk/packages/@aws-cdk/aws-autoscaling/README.md

   the range they can scale over (by setting both `minCapacity` and `maxCapacity` but changing their range over time).

-A scheduled is expressed as a cron expression.
+A schedule is expressed as a cron expression.
 There is a `Cron` helper class to help build cron expressions.

 The following example scales the fleet out in the morning, going back to natural